-Do you remember the biblical account of when Lot’s wife was turned into a pillar of salt, simply for looking back at Sodom as they left the city?
-Granted, she was warned ahead of time.
-But the fact remains, something terrible happened merely by casting a gaze!
-Well, I think I’ve found the modern day equivalent.
+Do you remember the biblical account of Lot’s wife being turned into a pillar of salt for looking back at Sodom as they left the city?
+Granted, she was warned ahead of time, but yet, something terrible happened merely by her casting a gaze!
+Well, I think I’ve found the modern-day equivalent.

-The diagnosis — contact dermatitis, aggravated by an extreme allergic reaction to urushiol, the sticky, oily sap contained within the entire poison ivy plant.
-I was treated and released with the embarrassing distinction of having Piedmont hospital’s worst care for the year.
+The diagnosis was contact dermatitis.
+It was aggravated by an extreme allergic reaction to urushiol – the sticky, oily sap contained within every part of a poison ivy plant.
+I was treated and released with the embarrassing distinction of having Piedmont Hospital’s worst case of the year.

-When I awoke the next morning, a red, itchy rash covered my neck and cheek.
-Where did this come from?!?
+When I awoke the next morning, a red and itchy rash covered my neck and cheek.
+Where had that come from?!?
+It looked and felt like poison ivy, but I hadn’t been anywhere near the dreaded vine.
 I mentally retraced my steps.
-It looks like poison ivy, feels like poison ivy but I wasn’t anywhere near poison ivy that weekend.
-Then it became clear.
-Booty, the family cat, that I had lovingly caressed and hugged the day before, was a urushiol carrier!
-(Note to self: keep cats away from neck and face!)
+Then, it became clear.
+Booty, the family cat I had lovingly caressed and hugged the day before, was a urushiol carrier!
+(Note to self: Keep cats away from neck and face!)

-Most recently, I was cleaning out an area of my backyard in the home we recently moved to in North Carolina.
-Knowing there was poison ivy in the area, led me to be extra cautious.
-I was sure I had avoided it this time.
+Recently, I was cleaning out an area of the backyard in my new North Carolina home.
+I knew there was poison ivy in the area, so I was extra cautious.
+I was sure I had avoided it that day.
 I was wrong.

-Once again, the next day proved how sensitive I am to an outbreak.
+Once again, the next day proved my sensitivity to an outbreak.
 My arms were covered in it.
-Although it was uncomfortable, of more concern was that it was unsightly – especially for a live appearance on the Today Show later that week.
+Although it was uncomfortable, I was more concerned was that it looked terrible – especially as I was scheduled for a live appearance on the TODAY show later in the week.

 I opted for the latter.
-Their skilled make-up artist sprayed over my wrist with an airbrush and powder that might as well have been flesh-toned paint.
-The oozing red rash all over my wrist disappeared before my eyes.
+TODAY’s skilled make-up artist sprayed over my wrist with an airbrush and powder that might as well have been flesh-toned paint.
+The oozing, red rash covering my wrist disappeared before my eyes.
 It was amazing.
-No one at NBC or in T.V land ever knew.
+No one at NBC or in TV Land ever knew.

-That latest encounter is just about healed up now.
-I haven’t returned to my backyard project since.
-I have another Today Show appearance in two weeks.
-There’s no point any taking any chances now!!!
+That latest poison ivy encounter has just about healed up, but I haven’t returned to my backyard project since.
+I’m too keenly aware that I have another TODAY show appearance in two weeks.
+There’s no point any taking any chances now!